top of page

 None of these options are sustainable in the long term.

-In fact, I’ve often joked that the lifespan of most psychotherapy roles is about two years - I find that this is usually the length of time that it takes to go through the honeymoon of a new job and tolerate workplace politics until the emotional container has reached capacity.
+In fact, I’ve often joked that the lifespan of most psychotherapy roles is about two years - I find that this is usually the length of time that it takes to go through the honeymoon of a new job and tolerate workplace politics (or conversely, for the workplace to tolerate an employee's re-enactment behavior) until the emotional container has reached capacity.

 While psychotherapists have great tools in supporting their clients in conflict, we often experience some cognitive dissonance in applying those into our professional team roles.
 I think that this is highly influenced by the culture that’s designed by leadership - however I do believe that we all contribute to the culture of the workplace.

-Not wanting our expiration date to be 2 years (and also wanting to work on a thriving team), I’ve put a lot of effort into addressing conflict.
-The first thing I do is set the expectation with my team that we WILL experience conflict, and that we will handle it with curiosity and compassion.
+To create a workplace culture that embodies emotional safety, conflict transformation must be embedded into our systems.
+First, I think it's so important to set the expectation with the team that we WILL experience conflict, and that we will handle it with curiosity and compassion.
 I’ve found that this has helped us to not be surprised when conflict arises, which minimizes our risk of internalizing conflict as a personal failing.

 I think the most important thing is to abstain from the impulse to triangulate.
 When we turn to other coworkers to express our grievances, rather than address them head on, we run the risk of dividing our team.
 Group therapy practices are interdependent - it’s impossible to have individual success without having team success.